Umami Pot

 Two cooking methods

-This dish can be prepared using two cooking methods: boiling or frying.
+This dish can be prepared using two cooking methods: boiling and frying.

 When boiled, you can enjoy the unique texture of chicken skin while retaining its flavor.
-It is the most common method in Japan, quick to make, and blends well with ponzu.
-To make it easier to bite into, cutting the chicken skin into thin slices enhances its compatibility with ponzu even more.
+This is the most common cooking method—it is quick to prepare and pairs well with ponzu sauce.
+Cutting the chicken skin into thin slices makes it easier to eat and enhances its compatibility with ponzu.

-On the other hand, frying provides a crispy, chip-like texture to the chicken skin.
-It is recommended for those who are not fond of the slippery texture of chicken skin.
-Additionally, this method is also more suitable when your main purpose is to render chicken fat, as described in the section below.
+On the other hand, frying gives the chicken skin a crispy, chip-like texture.
+It is a good option for those who don’t like the slippery texture of chicken skin.
+Additionally, it is especially suitable if your main goal is to render chicken fat, as described in the section below.

-Although it is the same dish, the impression is different based on the cooking method.
-I encourage you to try both methods.
-If you are unsure which method to try first, I suggest starting with the boiling method.
+The overall impression of the dish changes significantly depending on the cooking method.
+If you are unsure which method to try first, I suggest starting with the boiling method, as it is more popular in Japan.

-To prepare this dish, you will need to collect chicken skin.
-However, depending on the quantity of chicken you usually use, you might find it challenging to obtain the required amount of chicken skin.
-In such cases, it is advisable to freeze the chicken skin and store it for later use.
-It can be kept frozen for approximately a month.
+However, depending on how much chicken you typically use, you might find it challenging to gather enough chicken skin.
+In such cases, it is a good idea to freeze the chicken skin and store it for later use.
+It can be kept frozen for up to about a month.

 Frozen chicken skin can be used directly without thawing.
-If you plan to boil it for this dish, it is best to store it uncut.
-If you intend to fry it, it is recommended to cut it into slightly larger, bite-sized pieces before storing.
+If you plan to boil it for this dish, it is best to keep it whole.
+If you intend to fry it, it is recommended to cut it into slightly larger, bite-sized pieces before freezing.

 Rendering chicken fat